newline-lab/20810209/docs/source/lab1.rst

 Examining the Simple Publisher and Subscriber
 #####

-Now you can do :bash:`catkin_make` to compile everything.
+Now you can do :code:`catkin_make` to compile everything.

 Make sure that a roscore is up and running launching :code:`roscore`, :code:`turtlebot_package subscriber` and then

 .. code-block:: pygments.lexers.shell.BashSessionLexer

-  cd turtlebot_ws/
+  $ cd turtlebot_ws/
-  source devel/setup.bash
+  $ source devel/setup.bash
-  rosrun turtlebot_package publisher
+  $ rosrun turtlebot_package publisher

 Writing a obstacle avoidance script
 #####